RayHightower/rayhightower.github.octo-broken/source/_posts/2014-02-17-sgi-and-big-data.markdown

 >Successful implementation of big data is not an event.
 It is an iterative process where we continuously learn over time.

 ###About Chicago ACM
 [The Chicago Chapter of the Association for Computing Machinery (Chicago ACM)](http://www.meetup.com/chicagoacm/) is on fire.
 December's meeting featured a supercomputing presentation by [Sharan Kalwani of Fermilab](/blog/2013/12/12/high-performance-computing-at-acm/).
-The February The February meeting was all about SGI's push into big data, and next month will focus on the Internet of Things (IoT).
-What an exciting combination.
+The February meeting was all about SGI's push into big data, and next month will focus on the Internet of Things (IoT).
+The organizers are assembling an exciting combination of events.
 Looking forward to more!